sagannotcarl/nnpn-static/site/content/programs/annual-conference/_index.md

 **Best For: Anyone & Everyone! (please note that tickets are limited to this event)**\
 by NNPN Affiliated Artist [Alison Gregory](https://newplayexchange.org/users/1848/allison-gregory)\
 directed by Hayley Finn\
-presented by our friends at [The Playwrights Center](https://pwcenter.org/)
+presented by our friends at [The Playwrights' Center](https://pwcenter.org/)

 *Meet Peggy Shipman: young, bright, socially prominent, politically ambivalent.
 At eighteen she becomes Mrs. Benedict Arnold.
 But wait -- is she a knowing partner in her infamous husband’s treason?
 Is she playing a conniving role in his outrageous attempt to destroy an adolescent country fighting for its independence?
 Or is she merely a naïve spouse, betrayed along with George Washington and the rest of America?
 And how does she get her hair so high?*